-While there is no one reason why startups fail, but an amalgamation of several reasons.
-There is no survivorship bias when it comes to surviving the entrepreneurial ecosystem.
-Standard numbers in the startups’ world show that 1 out of every 5 million non-funded reach unicorn status.
-Unicorn status is reached when the startup is worth $1 billion or more.
+There is no specific reason why start-ups fail as there is an amalgamation of several reasons responsible for it.
+There is no survivor ship bias when it comes to surviving the entrepreneurial ecosystem.
+Standard numbers in the start-up world show that 1 out of every 5 million non-funded start-ups reach unicorn status.
+Unicorn status is reached when a start-up is of valuation $1 billion or more.

 Starting a start-up is not easy, and looking at the number of failures makes it all the more difficult.
 Entrepreneurs and start-up founders must be good at risk mitigation.
-Successful entrepreneurs always learn from other’s mistakes and try to avoid them in their startup.
+Successful entrepreneurs always learn from other’s mistakes and try to avoid them in their start-up journey.

-What is often seen in the startup scene is that the companies do not figure out whether the market requires the product they are selling.
-A common mistake and belief in most startups that have failed are that they find their invention appealing in the market without conducting proper research.
-Companies need to validate their products in pilot projects or even in beta tests before launching them in the market.
+What is often seen in the start-up scene is that the companies do not figure out whether the market requires the product they are selling.
+A common mistake and belief in most start-ups that have failed are that they find their invention appealing in the market without conducting proper research.
+Companies should validate their products in pilot projects or even in beta tests before launching them in the market.
 Doing this will reduce their chances of failure, help them understand their target consumers, and significantly lessen their failure and market rejection risk.

-There is not enough stress that one can put on how important it is to launch a viable product and get customer feedback time and again for product development and testing.
+It is extremely important to launch a viable product and get customer feedback on regular intervals for product development and testing.
 The company’s biggest asset is its consumers, and it must be given importance.
 This also allows you to build a bridge with your consumers and incorporate changes in the product to hook your customers to the next version of your product and services.
 This is one of the top reasons start-ups fail.

-While it is unavoidable to fall into situations listed above, the founder must take responsibility and address them and make sure to take timely efforts to ensure the well being of the business.
+While it is unavoidable to fall into situations listed above, the team must take responsibility and address the issues and make sure to make timely efforts to ensure the wellbeing of the business.

-It has commonly seen that startups fail when they are not solving a market problem.
-A diverse team with different skill sets is crucial for the startup's success, along with a product that is relevant to the target audience.
-Having said all that, a startup must also ensure it is free from legal complexities which have been the core cause of failure in many startups.
+It has been commonly seen that start-ups fail when they are not solving a market problem.
+A diverse team with different skill sets is crucial for the start-up’s success, along with a product that is relevant to the target audience.
+Having said all that, a start-up must also ensure it is free from legal complexities which have been the core cause of failure in many start-ups.